wjun/junw/README.md

  </tr>
 </table>
 ## 6. Hadoop Commands
 From CLI 0.6.0, we integrated impala(https://github.com/SpringSource/impala) hadoop hdfs, map/reduce, pig, and hive commands into CLI.
-More details can be foundfrom CLI help.
+You need to use "cluster target" command to set hdfs or jobtracker url before launching hdfs or map/reduce commands.
+More details can be found from CLI help.